w3f/Grant-Milestone-Delivery/evaluations/tpscore_2_keeganquigley.md

 I'm not sure what these indicators are supposed to mean exactly.
 Also, how often do these feeds get updated?
 I see the latest published ones are from August 9th.

 **UPDATE:** Issues resolved regarding the feeds updating.

-Still have questions regarding the TPS info as it's a bit concerning to see 0s across the board.
+**UPDATE v2:** Grantee says they are looking to change the display format, and include other extrinsics as well in addition to balance transfers.

 <details>